Shinji Yamada

-Shinji Yamada (born 24 February 1994) is a Japanese professional footballer who plays as a left midfielder for Berliner AK 07.
+Shinji Yamada (born 24 February 1994) is a Japanese professional footballer who plays as a left midfielder for Hertha Zehlendorf.

 Career

 Yamada joined Regionalliga Nordost club Viktoria Berlin from Regionalliga Nord side BSV Schwarz-Weiß Rehden in August 2019, following manager Benedetto Muzzicato.
 In April 2020 he agreed a contract extension until 2021 with the club.

 In summer 2022, following Viktoria Berlin's relegation from the 3.
 Liga, Yamada joined city rivals Berliner AK of the Regionalliga Nordost.